ikui753/cs701-recop/README.md

 # Running Testbench
 1. Open recop/recop.qpf and run analysis and synthesis.
-2. Processing, update memory initialization file.
-This can be used to update instructions whenever necessary.
+2. Go to _Processing -> update memory initialization file._ Whenever instructions are updated this is a necessary step to ensure the correct file version has been uploaded.
-3. Open controlUnitWaveform.vwf and press simulation, run functional simulation to see testbench.
+3. Open _controlUnitWaveform.vwf_ and press simulation, run functional simulation to see testbench.
 4. Simulation can be run for longer to see more instructions, clock is at 10ns.
+Notes:
+* In case there is an error or you are unable to run the simulation, ensure you create a testbench first and copy the files over to the qsim.
+* Additionally, ensure that going to _simulation -> simulation settings_ and restoring defualt settings has occurred to reset any versions of file path.

 # Demoing FPGA Implementation
 ## Outputs